elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-can-researchers-minimize-the-role-of-chance-in-their-studies.md

 url: /learn/health-studies/questions/how-can-researchers-minimize-the-role-of-chance-in-their-studies
 score: -1.0
 related_article1:
-    id: 163246
+    id: 163263
-    title: What is internal validity and why is it important in research studies?
+    title: >-
+        How can pre-appraised summaries assist healthcare professionals in making clinical decisions?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-internal-validity-and-why-is-it-important-in-research-studies
+    url: /learn/health-studies/questions/how-can-preappraised-summaries-assist-healthcare-professionals-in-making-clinical-decisions
 related_article2:
-    id: 163249
+    id: 163259
-    title: What strategies can be employed to reduce bias in research?
+    title: >-
+        What role do systematic reviews and meta-analyses play in evidence appraisal?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-strategies-can-be-employed-to-reduce-bias-in-research
+    url: /learn/health-studies/questions/what-role-do-systematic-reviews-and-metaanalyses-play-in-evidence-appraisal
 related_article3:
-    id: 163263
+    id: 163254
-    title: How can pre-appraised summaries assist healthcare professionals in making clinical decisions?
+    title: >-
+        How can a DAG be used to identify confounders in a study?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-can-preappraised-summaries-assist-healthcare-professionals-in-making-clinical-decisions
+    url: /learn/health-studies/questions/how-can-a-dag-be-used-to-identify-confounders-in-a-study
 related_article4:
-    id: 163257
+    id: 163250
-    title: What is sampling bias and how can it affect the results of a study?
+    title: >-
+        How can confounders be identified and adjusted for in a study?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-sampling-bias-and-how-can-it-affect-the-results-of-a-study
+    url: /learn/health-studies/questions/how-can-confounders-be-identified-and-adjusted-for-in-a-study
 related_article5:
-    id: 163260
+    id: 163265
-    title: Why is critical appraisal important in research, and how does it impact the evidence hierarchy?
+    title: >-
+        How can healthcare professionals balance current evidence with clinical judgment in practice?
     subject: Health Studies
-    url: /learn/health-studies/questions/why-is-critical-appraisal-important-in-research-and-how-does-it-impact-the-evidence-hierarchy
+    url: /learn/health-studies/questions/how-can-healthcare-professionals-balance-current-evidence-with-clinical-judgment-in-practice
 ---

 &nbsp;